bridgewwater/git-tidier/README.md

 $ git-tidier clear -r ori

 # ignore dev when cleaning develop branch
-$ git-tidier clear -ig dev develop
+$ git-tidier clear -g dev develop

 # The number of protected branches is 5, and the default number is 3.
 $ git-tidier clear -n 5